A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

 Update CNAME Record

-Finally, you got to point your domain to Google Cloud storage using CNAME record.
+Finally, you got to point your domain to Google Cloud Storage using a CNAME record.

 Once domain CNAME is resolving to c.storage.googleapis.com, you can try accessing the URL to confirm working as expected.

-By default, a site will be available on http:// however, if you need to secure and make it accessible using https:// then I wrote this post to set up SSL on the GCS hosted site.
+By default, a site will be available http:// however, if you need to secure and make it accessible using https:// then I wrote this post to set up SSL on the GCS hosted site.

-I hope above give you an idea how easy to host a static website on Cloud Storage at low cost.
+I hope the above gives you an idea of how easy to host a static website on Cloud Storage at a low cost.